eyaget/academic-kickstart2/content/author/admin/_index.md

 # List qualifications (such as academic degrees)
 [[education.courses]]
-  course = "PhD in Cybersecurity" institution = "Singapore University of Technology Design, Singapore" year = 2019
+  course = "PhD in Computer Science (specialized in Cybersecurity)" institution = "Singapore University of Technology Design, Singapore" year = 2019